 - Payment of the application fee (see the Fees section of this page for details).

-Once your plans for frontage work are approved, you can proceed to apply for approval of road reserve works.
+Once your plans for frontage work are approved, you can proceed to apply for approval under Section 138 of the Roads Act 1993 to occupy and undertake the works within the road.
 Use the button or PDF form in the top section of this page.

 If you have questions about frontage works, email or call us on (02) 4227 7111.